Could iPhone's fingerprint sensor help kill off passwords?

 "The industry has been waiting for a moment like this," he told the BBC.

 Apple's intention to embrace biometric technology was made clear in July 2012, when it bought mobile security company Authentec, which developed fingerprint sensor chips, for $356m (£226m).

-The investment caused shares in other biometric firms to rise on the back of speculation that they too might become takeover targets.'No panacea'
+The investment caused shares in other biometric firms to rise on the back of speculation that they too might become takeover targets.

 "We're all essentially walking passwords," explains Prof Mark Nixon of the University of Southampton.

 He works on cybersecurity systems which recognise unique human characteristics such as facial features and gait patterns.

 But, he warns, despite biometrics offering a more convenient way of securing our devices, it is "no panacea", and there are pitfalls.